Instructor: Dr. Melissa Danforth

 Quizzes are on the reading assignments from the textbook.
 Quizzes will be

-automatically grade the quiz when it is submitted, although it will hide
+of the reading assignments.
+Moodle will automatically grade the quiz when it

-Submissions must be in LibreOffice/OpenOffice (ODT), DOC, PNG, JPEG, GIF, or
+Submissions must be in LibreOffice/OpenOffice (ODT), Word (DOC or DOCX), PNG,

-on Linux.
-TXT and RTF files have had issues being uploaded to Moodle by
+JPEG, GIF, or PDF format.
+TXT and RTF files have had issues being uploaded to

 You may also write your answers in the Moodle Notes section if you can

 adequately answer them in Moodle's text box.
 Note that the Moodle text box

 does not handle metacharacters like < or &.
 Rather than using those

 characters, spell it out, e.g. "less-than", "lt", "and", etc. If you have

 a large number of these characters, it is safer to upload a file rather than